h2database/h2database/README.md

 | Hash (ASC) | PUBLIC.POST_TIMESTAMP_HASH_IDX | 4 | 1 row, 23 ms |
 | **Hash (DESC)** | PUBLIC.POST_TIMESTAMP_HASH_DESC_IDX | 4 | **1 row, 14 ms** |

 From the table above, hash index in descending order on timestamp gives the fastest query time.
-This makes sense because not only is hash index is specialized for exact match queries but descending order on the timestamp helps to retrieve more recent dates that is required by the query ('2024-01-26 17:52:23.000000').
+This makes sense because not only is hash index is specialized for exact match queries.
+Although ASC or DESC ordering does not matter for hash data structure, I still find the results interesting.

 **<ins>c) What index does H2DB end up using?
 Explain the pros and cons of each index that you created.</ins>**